 A Chinese transit visa is valid for 7 days.
 To apply you would send your passport, a passport photo, visa application and a copy of your itinerary indicating the dates of transit through China.

-A Chinese tourist visa is typically issued for 6 months validity with a stay of 30 days.
-The requirements are the same as the Chinese Transit visa except in addition you would need to submit a copy of your Hotel Reservation.
+A Chinese tourist visa is typically being issued for 6 months validity with a stay of 30 days.
+The requirements are the same as the Chinese Tranist visa except in addition you would need to submit a copy of your Hotel Reservation.

-The fee is the same for both the Chinese Transit visa and the Chinese Tourist Visa.
+The fee is the same for both the Chinese Tranist visa and the Chinese Tourist Visa.

 We highly recommend you apply for a Tourist visa for the flexibility is provides.